-Although these networks are the most common way for affiliates to monetize content, they do come with a downside.
-For example, most networks require signup and monthly fees.
+Although these marketplaces are the most common way for affiliates to monetize content, they do come with a downside.
+For example, most marketplaces require signup and monthly fees.
 That means affiliates could find themselves in the red if they fail to make their quota in a given month.

-Popular affiliate networks and their commission rates include:
+Popular affiliate marketplaces and their commission rates include:

 - Amazon: 1-10%